Jack Murphy (sportswriter)

-Jack Murphy (February 5, 1923 – September 24, 1980) was a sports editor and columnist for the San Diego Union newspaper from 1951–1980.
+Jack Murphy (February 5, 1923 – September 24, 1980) was a sportswriter and columnist for the San Diego Union newspaper from 1951–1980.
 Jack Murphy Stadium was named in his honor.
 He was affectionately referred to by fans simply as "The Murph" and "El Murph" by Spanish speakers.

 Early life

 Murphy was born on February 5, 1923, in Denver, Colorado.
 He was the older brother of New York Mets broadcaster Bob Murphy.

 Career

 Murphy moved from Fort Worth, Texas, in 1951 to become a sportswriter for the San Diego Union newspaper.

-On December 21, 1960, Murphy wrote a column for the San Diego Union proposing the Los Angeles Chargers American Football League team become a San Diego franchise.
+On December 21, 1960, Murphy wrote a column for the San Diego Union proposing that the Los Angeles Chargers of the American Football League (AFL) should become a San Diego franchise.
 Over the next year, through his Union articles, he would become a key figure in persuading San Diegans to relocate the Chargers.
-He also helped secure the Padres baseball team as a National League expansion team in 1969.
+He also helped secure the San Diego Padres baseball team as a National League expansion team in 1969.